BlackWasp

 Why Use Constants?

-A C# constant is similar to a variable in that it gives a defined name to a value.
-However, a constant differs from a standard variable because once defined, the value assigned to the constant can never be changed.
-The chief benefit of constants is their assistance in creating self-documenting code as well as allowing the declaration of key values in a single place, which permits easy maintenance should the value need to be updated and the software recompiled.
+A constant is similar to a variable as it defines a name for a value.
+However, a constant differs from a variable because once defined, the value assigned to the constant cannot be changed.
+The benefit of constants is their assistance in creating self-documenting code.
+They also allow you to declare key values in a single place, permitting easy maintenance should the value need to be updated and the software recompiled.

 To demonstrate the self-documenting value of constants, consider the following line of code: